vinicius97/react-base-project/README.md

 [![CircleCI Status](https://circleci.com/gh/vinicius97/react-base-project/tree/master.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/vinicius97/react-base-project/tree/master)

 # React Base Project
-It consists in a basic project structure with routes, continuous integration configuration, componentes, screens and unit tests.
+The React Base Project consists in a basic project structure with routes, continuous integration configuration, componentes, screens and unit tests.

+It's prepared with ci and cd, with the pre configuration for Firebase Deploy.

 ## Geting started
 To use this project template into a new project just run the follow command: